-• Winter Break (12/15/17 - 01/09/18)
+• Winter Break (12/17/18 - 01/08/19)

 - Students graduating in December with a terminal degree cannot continue in any student positions after graduation.
-Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions. - o School is not in session but students are still being paid for their GA appointments.
+Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions. - School is not in session but students are still being paid for their GA appointments.
 Students may be compensated up to the difference between .875 (35 hours) and the GA FTE.
-Students should not be working and cannot be compensated for Wednesday December 27 through Friday December 29, 2017 (official University holidays).
+Students should not be working and cannot be compensated for Monday, December 24, Tuesday, December 25 or Tuesday, January 1 (official University holidays).
 GAs on academic appointments are not required to put in hours during the break.
 Any hours worked must be paid via supplemental compensation.
-If you have any questions, please contact Julie Treanor at 621-5193 or treanori@email.arizona.edu (link sends email) for additional assistance.
+If you have any questions, please contact Julie Treanor at 621-5193 or treanori@email.arizona.edu for additional assistance. - Summer Break (05/11/19 08/19/19)

-• Summer Break (05/11/17 - 08/19/17)

-Students graduating in May with a terminal degree cannot continue in any student positions after graduation.
-Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions.

-- Students completing their terminal degrees in August can be paid via supplemental compensation if they have not had more than 10 weeks at 20 hours without enrollment.
-Check GA eligibility at UAccess Analytics> Dashboards> Business Managers Home Page> Retirement Eligibility. - o It is recommended GAs on supplemental compensation be limited to no more than 35 hours per week total compensation in the summer. - GAs receiving summer supplemental compensation that will continue as GAs for fall 2017 should be enrolled for 6 graduate units.
-Students not continuing as GAs or in any other student employment position for fall 2018 should be enrolled for full time before summer hours begin (refer to full time enrollment policy at http://catalog.arizona.edu/ (link is external)).
-Please be aware those students that are not pre-enrolled for fall 2018 and working at least 20 hours per week will accumulate weeks toward Arizona State Retirement eligibility. - Departments should ask GAs about plans to teach for Summer Session BEFORE submitting summer supplemental compensation forms in order to avoid potential excess of allowable FTE. - Continuing fiscal GAs may be compensated up to the difference between .875 (35 hours) and the GA FTE.
-Students should not be working and cannot be compensated for Monday, May 28 (Memorial Day observed) or Tuesday, July 4 (Independence Day observed).
+- Students graduating in May or August with a terminal degree cannot continue in any student positions after graduation.
+Those individuals that are interested in continued employment would need to be hired into faculty, staff, or post-doc positions. - Students completing their terminal degrees in August can be paid via supplemental compensation if they have not had more than 10 weeks at 20 hours without enrollment.
+Check GA eligibility at UAccess Analytics> Dashboards> Business Managers Home Page> Retirement Eligibility. - It is recommended GAs on supplemental compensation be limited to no more than 35 hours per week total compensation in the summer. - GAs receiving summer supplemental compensation that will continue as GAs for Fall 2019 should be enrolled for 6 graduate units for that term.
+Students not continuing as GAs or in any other student employment position for Fall 2018 should be enrolled for full time before summer hours begin (refer to full time enrollment policy at http://catalog.arizona.edu/).
+Please be aware those students that are not pre-enrolled for Fall 2017 and working at least 20 hours per week will accumulate weeks toward Arizona State Retirement eligibility. - Departments should ask GAs about plans to teach for Summer Session BEFORE submitting summer supplemental compensation forms in order to avoid potential excess of allowable FTE. - Continuing fiscal GAs may be compensated up to the difference between .875 (35 hours) and the GA FTE.
+Students should not be working and cannot be compensated for Monday, May 27 (Memorial Day observed) or Thursday, July 4 (Independence Day).